-Rumor: Vegan diet may increase the risk of bone fracture.
+Rumor: Vegan diets may increase the risk of bone fracture.

 Truth: This is true.